OFS/ofs.github.io/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 sudo pip3 uninstall setuptools

+sudo pip3 install --upgrade setuptools --prefix=/usr

 sudo pip3 install Pybind11==2.10.0

-sudo pip3 install setuptools==59.6.0 --prefix=/usr
 ```

-It is recommended you create an empty top level directory for their Intel OFS related repositories to keep the working environment clean.
+It is recommended you create an empty top level directory for their OFS related repositories to keep the working environment clean.
 All steps in this installation will use a generic top-level directory at `/home/user/Intel_OFS/`.
 If you have created a different top-level directory, replace this path with your custom path.

 **3.** Initialize an empty git repository and clone the LTS tagged DFL driver source code: